Advanced Placement World History with Mr. Duez

 Check the notes, YouTube lectures, and work on the Target Sheets to prepare.

-Socrates, rather than fleeing, uses his death as a final lesson for his pupils, and faces it calmly.
+1787 - David paints "The Death of Socrates" Socrates, rather than fleeing, uses his death as a final lesson for his pupils, and faces it calmly. |

 Friday, Sept 23, 2016

-Quote"All the art of living lies in a fine mingling of letting go and holding on." - Henry Ellis
+Quote: "All the art of living lies in a fine mingling of letting go and holding on." - Henry Ellis

 Agenda: